What Are Hydroponic Systems and How Do They Work?

 3. Nutrient film technique systems

-Unlike with deep water culture hydroponics, the roots of the plants in an NFT system are not immersed in water.
-Instead, the stream (or “film”) only flows over the ends of their roots.
-The roots’ tips will wick the moisture up into the plant, while the exposed root system is given plenty of access to oxygen.
+Unlike with deep water culture hydroponics, the plant roots in an NFT system are not immersed in water.
+Instead, the stream, also referred to as film, only flows over the ends of their roots.
+The roots’ tips wick the moisture up into the plant, and the exposed root system is given plenty of access to oxygen.
 The bottoms of the channels are grooved, so the shallow film can pass over the root tips with ease.
 This also prevents water from pooling or damming up against the root systems.

-Even though nutrient film technique systems are constantly recycling water, it is wise to drain the reservoir and replenish the nutrient solution every week or so.
+Even though nutrient film technique systems are constantly recycling water, you should drain the reservoir and replenish the nutrient solution about once each week.
 This ensures your plants are being delivered ample nutrition.
 NFT channels must be angled at a gradual slope.
-If it’s too steep, the water will rush down the channel without properly nourishing the plants.
-If too much water is being pumped through the channel, the system will overflow and the plants can drown.
-NFT hydroponics are popular commercial systems, as they can support several plants per channel and can easily be mass-produced.
-Nutrient film technique systems are best suited for lightweight plants, like mustard greens, kale, lettuce, spinach as well as fruits like strawberries.
-Heavier fruiting plants like tomatoes and cucumbers will require trellises to support the excess weight.
+If the slope is too steep, the water will rush down the channel without properly nourishing the plants.
+If too much water is being pumped through the channel, the system will overflow, and the plants can drown.
+NFT hydroponics are popular commercial systems because they can support several plants per channel and are easily mass produced.
+Nutrient film technique systems are best suited for lightweight plants, such as mustard greens, kale, lettuce, and spinach, as well as fruits like strawberries.
+Heavier fruiting plants like tomatoes and cucumbers require trellises to support the excess weight.

-• Low consumption: Since NFT hydroponics recirculate the water they do not demand large quantities of water or nutrients to function.
+• Low consumption.
+Since NFT hydroponics recirculate water, they do not demand large quantities of water or nutrients to function.
 The constant flow also makes it harder for salts to accumulate on the plant's roots.
-Nutrient film technique systems also don’t require growing media, so you are saved the expense of purchasing media and the hassle of replacing it.
+Nutrient film technique systems also do not require growing media, so you are saved the expense of purchasing media and the hassle of replacing it.

-• Modular design: Nutrient film technique systems are perfect for large-scale and commercial endeavors.
+• Modular design.
+Nutrient film technique systems are perfect for large-scale and commercial endeavors.
 Once you have one channel set up and functioning, it is very easy to expand.
 You can fill your greenhouse with multiple channels supporting different crops.
-It’s a good idea to feed each channel with a separate reservoir.
-This way, if pump failure occurs or disease spreads in the water, you will not lose your entire operation.
+In this case, you should feed each channel with a separate reservoir.
+If pump failure occurs or disease spreads in the water, you will not lose your entire operation.

-• Pump failure: If the pump fails and the channel is no longer circulating the nutrient film, your plants will dry out.
+• Pump failure.
+If the pump fails and the channel is no longer circulating the nutrient film, your plants will dry out.
 In a matter of hours, your entire crop can perish if it is not being supplied with water.
-Maintaining an NFT hydroponic system does require vigilance.
-You will want to diligently observe the performance of your pump.
+Because of this, maintaining an NFT hydroponic system requires vigilance.
+You will need to diligently observe the performance of your pump.

 4. Ebb and flow systems

-Ebb and flow hydroponics work by flooding a grow bed with a nutrient solution from a reservoir below.
+Ebb and flow hydroponic systems work by flooding a grow bed with a nutrient solution from a reservoir below.
 The submersible pump in the reservoir is equipped with a timer.
-When the timer starts, the pump fills the grow bed with the water and nutrients.
-When the timer stops, gravity slowly drains the water out of the grow bed and flushes it back into the reservoir.
-The system is equipped with an overflow tube to ensure flooding doesn’t surpass a certain level and damage the stalks and fruits of the plants.
-Unlike the previous systems mentioned, the plants in an ebb and flow system are not constantly exposed to water.
+When the timer starts, the pump fills the grow bed with water and nutrients.
+When the timer stops, gravity slowly drains the water out of the bed and flushes it back into the reservoir.
+The system is equipped with an overflow tube to ensure flooding does not surpass a certain level and damage the stalks and fruits of the plants.
+Unlike the previously mentioned systems, the plants in an ebb and flow system are not constantly exposed to water.
 While the grow bed is flooded, the plants drink up the nutrient solution through their root systems.
 When the water ebbs and the grow bed empties, the roots dry out.
 The dry roots then oxygenate in the interval before the next flood.
-The length of time between floods is dictated by the size of your grow bed and the size of your plants.
+The length of time between floods is dictated by the size of the bed and plants.

-Ebb and flow systems (also called flood and drain systems) are one of the most popular hydroponic growing methods.
+Ebb and flow systems, also called flood and drain systems, are one of the most popular hydroponic growing methods.
 The abundance of oxygen and nutrition the plants are supplied with encourages quick and vigorous growth.
-The ebb and flow system is easily customizable and versatile.
+Ebb and flow systems are also easily customizable and versatile.
 The grow bed can be filled with an assortment of net pots and a variety of fruits and vegetables.
-Perhaps more than any other hydroponic system, the ebb and flow system allows you to experiment with your plants and media.
+Ebb and flow systems allow you to experiment with your plants and media more than perhaps any other hydroponic system.

 Ebb and flow systems can accommodate almost any type of vegetation.
 Your primary limitation is the size and depth of your grow tray.
-Root vegetables will require a much deeper bed than lettuce or strawberries.
+For example, root vegetables require a much deeper bed than lettuce or strawberries.
 Tomatoes, peas, beans, cucumbers, carrots, and peppers are all popular ebb and flow crops.
 In fact, you can even attach trellises directly to the grow bed.
 “Grow rocks” and expanded clay pebbles (hydroton) are some of the most popular growing media in ebb and flow hydroponics.
-These are cleanable and reusable, lightweight, and while they do retain moisture they will also drain.
-This is an important quality in ebb and flow systems.
+These are cleanable, reusable, and lightweight, and they drain well despite retaining moisture.

-• Versatility: With an ebb and flow system, you can grow much larger plants than in most other hydroponic systems.
-Fruits, flowers, and vegetables alike respond very well to ebb and flow hydroponics.
-If you’ve taken care to provide your plants with the appropriate sized grow bed and nutrition, you will see bountiful yield.
+• Versatility.
+With an ebb and flow system, you can grow much larger plants than in most other hydroponic systems.
+Fruits, flowers, and vegetables respond well to ebb and flow hydroponics.
+If you take care to provide your plants with an appropriately sized grow bed and proper nutrition, you will see bountiful yield.

-• DIY appeal: There are hundreds of ways to construct your own ebb and flow hydroponic system at home.
-A visit to the hardware store and pet store will provide you with all the supplies you need to construct an ebb and flow system.
-Though more expensive to set up than other DIY systems like wick and deep water culture, ebb and flow systems sustain a much broader scope of plant life than they can.
+• DIY appeal.
+There are hundreds of ways to construct your own ebb and flow hydroponic system at home.
+A visit to a hardware store and a pet store will provide you with all the supplies you need to construct an ebb and flow system.
+Though more expensive to set up than other DIY systems like wick and deep water culture, ebb and flow systems sustain a much broader scope of plant life than the other types.

-• Pump failure: Like any hydroponic system reliant on a pump, if the pump ceases to work, your plants will die.
-You do have to monitor your ebb and flow system to ensure that the system’s performance is not compromising the health of your plants.
+• Pump failure.
+Like any hydroponic system reliant on a pump, if the pump ceases to work, your plants will die.
+You must monitor your ebb and flow system to ensure that its performance is not compromising the health of your plants.
 If the water is rushing in and out too fast, your plants will not receive an adequate amount of water and nutrients.

-• Rot & disease: Sanitation and maintenance are essential to an ebb and flow system.
-If the bed is not draining properly, root diseases and rot can set in.
+• Rot and disease.
+Sanitation and maintenance are essential to an ebb and flow system.
+If the bed does not drain properly, root diseases and rot can set in.
 A dirty ebb and flow system can grow mold and attract insects.
 If you neglect cleanliness, your crops will suffer.
-Additionally, some plants do not respond well to the rapid pH change that occurs as a result of the flooding and draining extremes.
+Additionally, some plants do not respond well to the rapid pH changes that occurs from the extreme flooding and draining.

 hydroponic drip system